next-multilingual/next-multilingual/README.md

 export default Tests
 ```

 > ⚠ Be careful, if you want to use the string value of the URL inside React elements, you will have errors because the URLs differ between pre-rendering and the browser.
 The reason for this is that on the client, on first render, Next.js doesn't have access to the rewrites data, and therefore uses "semi-localized" URL paths (e.g. `/fr-ca/about-us`).
 Since this is a native Next.js behavior, the simplest way to work around this for now is by adding `suppressHydrationWarning={true}` to your element.
+To work around this, `useGetLocalizedUrl` also returns a `isLoading` property that can be used to track when the localized URLs are available to use on the client.

 ### Getting localized URLs without a hook